MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### Support for multiple Jackson versions

 Azure SDKs support working with multiple versions of Jackson starting with Jackson 2.10.0.
 SDKs adjust configuration and Jackson usage depending on the version that we detect at runtime.
-It helps to keep compatibility with older versions of Spring framework, Apache Spark and other common environments.
+It helps to keep compatibility with older versions of Spring framework, Apache Spark, and other common environments.
 Applications can downgrade Jackson versions (to 2.10.0 or higher) without breaking Azure SDKs.

 > [!NOTE]